Christmas Celebrations in Palma de Mallorca

 An old Majorcan finca from the 18th century, with older settlements that date back to the Arabic period.
 It is located in the lush valley of San Miguel (Campanet) between the forests of the northern Tramuntana mountain range and its own mountains.

-Car hire is a viable option in Mallorca and Pollenca is easily accessible from Palma airport thanks to the MA-13 motorway, which only takes about a 40 minute drive.
-Or take the worry out of getting from the airport by booking a private transfer.
+Car hire is a viable option in Mallorca and Pollensa is a 45 minute drive from Palma airport.
+Or take the worry out of getting from the airport and book a transfer.

 Experience luxury and convenience with this company.
 Arrive at your yacht charter, sunset tour or boat trip in unparalleled style in a Rolls Royce Ghost.